 I shared this Summer Stone Fruit Crisp last week, and it is already a known favorite around here.
-It was devoured ridiculously quickly both times I made it, and I was tempted to make for the third time because of all the beautiful peaches and plums and nectarines I had, perfectly ripe in the fridge.
+We devoured it ridiculously quickly both times I made it.
+I was tempted to make it for the third time because of all the beautiful peaches and plums and nectarines I had, perfectly ripe in the fridge.

-The oatmeal crumble topping of this mango pineapple crumble is made extra delicious from more of my tropical faves: coconut flakes and macadamia nuts!
+The oatmeal crumble topping of this mango pineapple crumble is extra delicious thanks to some of my tropical faves: coconut flakes and macadamia nuts!
 Make sure to use virgin coconut oil for an extra coconut flavor in the crumble topping.
-Refined coconut gets rid of the coconut scent and flavor…which is great if you hate coconut, but not so great for when you need your mango pineapple crumble to be a tropical wonderland.
+Refined coconut doesn’t have the coconut scent and flavor.
+That’s great if you hate coconut, but not so great for when you need your mango pineapple crumble to be a tropical wonderland!

-Coconut sugar is the only sweetener in both the filling and crumble topping, so this mango pineapple crumble is refined sugar free.
-It is gluten-free and vegan as well, as long as you make sure to use gluten-free oats in the crumble topping.
+The only sweetener we use in this recipe is coconut sugar, so this mango pineapple crumble is refined sugar-free.
+It’s also gluten-free and vegan.
+To make sure it’s 100% gluten-free, make sure to use gluten-free oats in the crumble topping.

-Serve this lightly sweetened tropical mango pineapple crumble with a scoop of yogurt for a healthy but indulgent breakfast – or switch to a scoop of ice cream or whipped coconut cream for an irresistible dessert.
+You can serve this lightly sweetened tropical mango pineapple crumble with a scoop of yogurt for a healthy but indulgent breakfast…or switch to a scoop of ice cream or whipped coconut cream for an irresistible dessert.
 Either way, I think you’ll be pretty damn pleased with this one ;) enjoy!

 - 1 teaspoon lime zest